Finished Basement Ideas To Get A Cool Hangout

 These Instagram-worthy designs share a variety of different ways to plan your basement projects.
 Before getting started, make a list of the elements you want in your space which will help you narrow down and determine the most important details for your basement.

-This man cave basement transformation features a wet bar with bar stools where snacks and drinks can be served while enjoying shows on multiple TV screens.
+A man cave basement transformation can feature a wet bar with bar stools where snacks and drinks can be served while enjoying shows on multiple TV screens.
 Perfect place to host a Super Bowl Party!
+Open shelves and cabinetry with stone countertops provide more storage and preparation areas.
+Check out this page for more man cave ideas for the home.

 Traditional custom-made cabinetry with a natural wood finish is the best choice for this wine cellar; it is designed to prevent airborne contaminants from spoiling those vintage wines.
 The coffered ceiling with recessed lights, crystal chandelier, and patterned flooring complete the traditional rustic style.

+Wine requires proper storage, and transforming basements into wine cellars is putting this extra living space of your house into good use.
+Choose wood that is good in quality, has resistance to rot and decay, is durable, and requires only a mineral oil finish, such as redwood, mahogany, walnut or cypress.
 Stone floors are an excellent flooring system you can install for your basement wine cellars because they are strong and durable.
 A granite countertop is a good combination as well.

 For small finished bedroom ideas, a built-in bench that can be converted into a bed with under cabinet storage is a great space saver and can increase the home’s value.
 Bring in plants or flowers to match the bedding and other accessories.
+A focal point wall is a great way to build architectural interest in the basement by installing brick tiles for durable and easy-to-maintain walls.

 For large basements with extra rooms consider converting the space into a workshop or craft room.
 Bring in a workbench and hang storage racks to keep things organized rather than making it a catch-all storage space for everything.